Appendix I: Service Level and Support Services – HSMaaS / TSBaaS / RESTaaS

 Billable support services and support services exceeding the coverage of this Agreement will be invoiced monthly using the support Hourly Base Rate (HBR) or/and base fees as agreed in the Order Form as calculation basis and will include a detailed report of efforts and expenses.

-For services on Subscriber’s request performed outside of Securosys installations (e.g., on-site installation support, training), travel time is considered billable working hours.
+For services at the Subscriber’s request performed outside of Securosys installations (e.g., on-site installation support, training), travel time is considered billable working hours.

 2.11.
 Point of Contact